-Moderate, mitigated to Low: Unmitigated risk is moderate, but reduced to low with mitigation measures.
-Crimean-Congo hemorrhagic fever occurs in rare cases (less than 0.1% per month attack rate in indigenous personnel) and is transmitted by tick bites or occupational contact with blood or secretions from infected animals.
-The disease typically requires intensive care with fatality rates from 5% to 50%.
+Moderate, mitigated to Low: Unmitigated risk was moderate, but reduced to low with mitigation measures.
+Crimean-Congo hemorrhagic fever occurred in rare cases (less than 0.1% per month attack rate in indigenous personnel) and was transmitted by tick bites or occupational contact with blood or secretions from infected animals.
+The disease typically required intensive care with fatality rates from 5% to 50%.